Kurento/kurento/source/Architecture.rst

 Overview
 ========

-The Stream Oriented GE provides a framework devoted to simplify the development of complex interactive multimedia applications through a rich family of APIs and toolboxes, which include:
+Kurento provides a framework devoted to simplify the development of complex interactive :term:`multimedia` applications through a rich family of APIs and toolboxes, which include:

 -  **Content API**: The :doc:`KMF Content API <kmf-content-api/packages>`
    is a Java API bringing all the power of :term:`Java EE`